nadaakm/kafka-docker-setup/README.md

 This project is licensed under the MIT License.
 ```

 This `README.md` provides an overview, instructions, and key details about the services involved.
-You can adjust the service URLs and environment variables as per your project setup.
+You can adjust the service URLs and environment variables as per your project setup.  d